The following requirements must be addressed under the title of ethical rules.

 4- By referring to national and international standards, ethical principles in the journal and / or website should be specified under a separate heading.
 For example; In scientific articles sent to journals, the recommendations of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) Editors and Authors should be taken into consideration.

 5- In studies requiring ethical committee permission, information about the permit (name of the board, date and number no) should be included in the method section and also on the first / last page of the article.
 In case reports, information about the volunteer informed / consent form being signed should be included in the article.

 6- The copyright regulations must be followed for the ideas and works of art used.

 ISPEC Journal of Agricultural Sciences authors, readers, researchers, referees and editors to comply with the principles of ethical rules during the publication period of the works.
-According to the open access guides issued by the Committee on Publication Ethics (COPE), the following standard, general and specific ethical rules and responsibilities should be considered
+According to the open access guides issued by the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0), the following standard, general and specific ethical rules and responsibilities should be considered

 b) Forgery:Producing data which is not supported by research; regulating or changing presented or published works through the insertion of false data; reporting or publishing such works; or holding incomplete research to be completed.

 c) Distortion:Distorting research records and obtained data; pretending to use methods, devices and materials that were not actually used; evaluating data unsuitable to the research itself;, distorting data or results in order to adapt them to established theories or hypotheses; distorting or altering research results to promote or confirm the interests of the sponsoring person or foundation.